plaifang7/Patrick-Lai-Fang--WDI16-Project1ConnectFour-/README.md

 <h1> Patrick-Lai-Fang-WDI16 Project 1 Connect Four</h1>

-This project is my version of Connect Four.
+<p>This project is my version of Connect Four.
 I decided to challenge myself by choosing one of the harder ones because of one of the quotes on the wall in GA:

-"Do one thing every day that SCARES You." - Eleanor Roosevelt
+<h2>"Do one thing every day that SCARES You." - Eleanor Roosevelt</h2>

 This choice as a Project 1 scares me and I am willing to accept the challenge and prove myself.
 I figure, if I can get through this prject and complete it, the other projects will be just like this one.
-Which means I will be able to complete them.
+Which means I will be able to complete them.</p>

 BitBalloon url: https://www.bitballoon.com/sites/boring-poincare-9c6f07